andre-salvati/databricks-template/README.md

 - structure your PySpark code inside classes/packages.
 - configure your pipeline to run in dev and prod environments.
 - set up VS Code to execute local unit tests for your transformations.
-- utilize [pipenv//Pipfile](https://pipenv.pypa.io/) instead of pip/requirements.txt.
+- utilize [pipenv/Pipfile](https://pipenv.pypa.io/) instead of pip/requirements.txt.
 - utilize [pytest package](https://pypi.org/project/pytest/) to run unit tests on transformations.
 - utilize [argparse package](https://pypi.org/project/argparse/) to build a flexible command line interface to start your jobs.
 - utilize [funcy package](https://pypi.org/project/funcy/) to log the execution time of each transformation.
 - utilize [chispa package](https://pypi.org/project/chispa/) to validate the outputted dataframes from your transformations.
 - utilize [Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/index.html) and (the new!!!)
 [Databricks Asset Bundles](https://docs.databricks.com/en/dev-tools/bundles/index.html) to package/deploy/run a Python wheel package on Databricks.
+- utilize [Databricks SDK for Python](https://docs.databricks.com/en/dev-tools/sdk-python.html) to manage workspaces and accounts.
+This script enables your metastore system tables that have [relevant data about billing, usage, lineage, prices, and access](https://www.youtube.com/watch?v=LcRWHzk8Wm4).
 - utilize [Databricks Unity Catalog](https://www.databricks.com/product/unity-catalog) instead of Hive as your data catalog and earn for free data lineage for your tables and columns and a simplified permission model for your data.
 - utilize [Databricks Workflows](https://docs.databricks.com/en/workflows/index.html) to execute a DAG and [task parameters](https://docs.databricks.com/en/workflows/jobs/parameter-value-references.html) to share context information between tasks (see [Task Parameters section](#task-parameters)).
 Yes, you don't need Airflow to manage your DAGs here!!!
 - utilize [Databricks job clusters](https://docs.databricks.com/en/workflows/jobs/use-compute.html#use-databricks-compute-with-your-jobs) to reduce costs.
 - execute a CI/CD pipeline with [Github Actions](https://docs.github.com/en/actions) after a repo push.

 ### DAG